Shardeum Documentation

 Connect Wallet to Shardeum Testnet

-[Connect to Shardeum Validator with your wallet by clicking the button linked here](ADD details)
+Connect to Shardeum Validator with your wallet by configuring the network with the network details here.

 Stake SHM to validator